-Mary and her husband Raymond are proud parents of Georgio, a 4-year-old boy, born with Robertsonian Translocation Down Syndrome, who is thriving in the Montessori environment.
+Mary is a proud mom to Georgio, a 6-year-old boy, born with Robertsonian Translocation Down Syndrome, who is thriving in the Montessori environment.
 Mary is an active parent mentor for the Down Syndrome Association of Toronto and enjoys spending her time with her family and her little man.

 “Free the child’s potential, and you will transform him into the world” – Maria Montessori